stefanistrate/pidgin-embeddedvideo/FAQ.md

 === Why doesn't your plugin detect a video link I've just received? ===

 Did you check if the site is currently supported?
 If it is, we could have a bug in our implementation.
-Please tell us about it by opening [http://code.google.com/p/pidgin-embeddedvideo/issues/list a new issue].
+Please tell us about it by opening [a new issue](https://github.com/stefanistrate/pidgin-embeddedvideo/issues).

 === Why am I seeing a big white space instead of a video? ===